-Although Delaware law would permit the elimination of fiduciary duties in an LLC, not all Delaware LLC agreements effectively do so.
-In Auriga Capital Corp. v.
-Gatz Properties, LLC, C.A.
-No. 4390-CS (Del.
-Ch.
-Jan.
-27, 2012), Delaware Chancellor Strine, in finding for the minority investors who had challenged the manager's merger of the LLC into an entity controlled by the manager, held that the LLC agreement essentially incorporated a core element of the traditional fiduciary duty of loyalty by providing that the manager could enter into a self-dealing transaction(such as its purchase of the LLC) only if it proves that the terms were fair.
-The LLC agreement provided that, without the consent of the holders of 2/3 of the interests not held by the manager or its affiliates, the manager shall not be entitled to cause the LLC to enter into any transaction with an affiliate that is less favorable to the LLC than that which could be entered into with an unaffiliated third party.
-Its exculpation provision provided that the manager would not be liable to the LLC for actions taken or omitted by the manager in good faith and without gross negligence or willful misconduct.
-Since under traditional principles of equity applicable to an LLC in the absence of a contrary LLC agreement provision, a manager of an LLC would owe to fiduciary of that LLC and its members the common law fiduciary duties of care and loyalty, and the LLC agreement's exculpatory provision expressly did not excuse bad faith action, willful misconduct, or even grossly negligent action, by the LLC manager, the manager was found liable for the losses caused by its flawed merger.
+Delaware LLC agreements effectively do so.
+806 In Auriga Capital Corp. v.
+Gatz Properties, LLC, 807 Delaware Chancellor Strine, in finding for the minority investors who had challenged the merger of the LLC into an entity controlled by the Manager, held that the LLC agreement contractually incorporated a core element of the traditional common law fiduciary duty of loyalty by providing that the Manager could enter into a self-dealing transaction (such as its purchase of the LLC) only if it proved that the terms were fair.
+The LLC agreement provided that, without the consent of the holders of two-thirds of the interests not held by the Manager or its affiliates, the Manager would not be entitled to cause the LLC to enter into any transaction with an affiliate that is less favorable to the LLC than that which could be entered into with an unaffiliated third party.
+The LLC agreement's exculpation provision provided that the Manager would not be